marzuk16/marzuk16/README.md

 - :innocent: I Love Challenges.
 That is why I am eagerly interested to solve new problems.
 - :diamond_shape_with_a_dot_inside: Coding is my Passion.
 Developing a new feature can't give me return street whatever how hard it is.
 - :heart_eyes: My Favorite Framework is Express Js.
-- :grinning: Test Code is the Heart of the application.
+- :computer: Test Code is the Heart of the application.
 I am not a heartless person :stuck_out_tongue_winking_eye:
-- :unamused: She said that, I am Honest, Caring and Lazy( I think 3rd one is not correct :persevere: )
+- :speaker: She said that, I am Honest, Caring and Lazy( I think 3rd one is not correct :persevere: )
-- :relaxed: I spend my leisure time with Technical Blog, Article and Tutorials.
+- :tv: I spend my leisure time with Technical Blog, Article and Tutorials.
 - ⚡ Fun fact: I play games and cooking.
 - 📫 How to reach me: marzuk.dev@gmail.com.